Medium/pipette/README.md

 This class is useful if you have data that you need to re-emit.

-### var blip = new Blip([data])
+### var blip = new Blip([data], [options])

 Constructs and returns a new blip which is to emit the given `data` (a string or buffer) once unpaused.
 After emitting the `data` event, blips always also emit an `end` and a `close` event (in that order).

+Of the common options, Blip recognizes `encoding` and `incomingEncoding`, though the latter is with a twist: The `incomingEncoding` (either as specified or with the default behavior) applies immediately to the given `data`, in order to transform it into a buffer.
+That is, if `data` is passed as a string, it will always get immediately transformed into a buffer, when an instance is constructed.

 If `data` is omitted, then the resulting blip will *just* emit the ending events, without a `data` event first.

-Blips always start out paused, since there is not much point in them immediately emitting their contents upon construction.
+Blips start out paused, since there is not much point in them immediately emitting their contents upon construction (as there will necessarily be no listeners at that moment).

-The constructed instance obeys the full standard Node stream protocol for readers, except that `setEncoding()` throws when called.
+The constructed instance obeys the full standard Node stream protocol for readers.

 Cat